mshayes18/cryptovolume/README.md

 # CryptoVolume: Soon to come
 - Full volume data
-- Off_by as parameter of twint_scrape.py to make more user friendly
+- Off_by as parameter of twint_scrape.py to make more user friendly *Completed - Off_by file is more or less useless now*
-- If a scrape returns 0, force a retry as this is most likely due to a server issue.
+- If a scrape returns 0, force a retry as this is most likely due to a server issue. *Completed - Provide option to force retry blindly or request user input*
+- Encountered issue when date was in a form that required modification to terminated file.
+Working on a fix.